lakshya001-AI/Gender_Prediction_By_Name/README.md

 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.

 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript
 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.

 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.